nheyr08/Embedded-Toy-Kart/README.md

 - [x] Make sure the TCP part is ok
 - [x] Good way to quit the game
 - [x] Speed indicator
-- [x] Add image, video, sound etc.
+- [x] Add an image, video, sound, etc.
 - [x] User data storage

 ### Note
-Qt Designer is platform and programming language independent.
+Qt Designer is a platform and programming language.
 It doesn’t produce code in any particular programming language, but it creates .ui files.
 These files are XML files with detailed descriptions of how to generate Qt-based GUIs.
 # TODO
 - [x] Widget bar
 - [x] Object Inspector